 Application for admission into the Teaching Track in Mathematics is made at the end of the sophomore year.
 Candidates for admission must meet minimum score requirements adopted by the North Carolina State Board of Education on Praxis I and II before being admitted.
 A committee composed of faculty in the major area of study and members of the Teacher Education Committee reviews the credentials of candidates seeking admission to the teacher education program.
 The applicant's performance on the prescribed Praxis examinations, proficiency in oral and written communications, a minimum overall grade point average of 2.50, attitude toward teaching, and personal qualities are all considered.
-After being admitted to the teacher education courses, participate in field observations and field experiences in the public schools, and undertake a student teaching practicum for a minimum of ten weeks in the senior year.
+After being admitted to the teacher education program, the student will follow a prescribed sequence of mathematics courses and education courses, participate in field observations and field experiences in the public schools, and undertake a student teaching practicum for a minimum of ten weeks in the senior year.
 The student will work closely with faculty members, who serve as advisors and supervisors of student teaching, and with the cooperating teacher in the school system.